cs3216/cs3216.github.io/website/coursework/product-design/index.md

 ## Objectives

 The objective of this assignment is to ideate and design an app that solves a real problem, and use empirical user testing to validate your idea and design.

-Your team will pick and target an audience to solve their problems.
-You will need to think critically about the features and user interactions within the product, and how each of these supports the user in solving the problem.
-Thereafter, you will interview users and use your user research and user testing data to iterate on the design and user interactions.
-The final product will be a high fidelity interactive prototype that is sufficiently detailed to be handed off to a developer and turned into a final working app.
+1. Your team will pick and target an audience to solve a common problem they face.
+1. You will need to think critically about the features and user interactions needed within the product, and how each of these supports the user in solving the problem.
+1. You will interview users and use your user research and user testing data to iterate on the product's UI design and user interactions.
+1. The final deliverable will be a high fidelity interactive prototype that is sufficiently detailed to be handed off to a developer and turned into a working app.

 :::caution